Princeigwe/Elixir.io/README.md

     9. These departments have various registration links to register a doctor with:
         - Doctors are registered into the departments as consultants or non-consultants.

+**Note**: If a new medical department is created, the code for doctors' registration into that department should also be created in the auth controller, and vice versa.